khmelnitskiianton/HashTable/README.md

 1. **STRCMP Optimization:**

 After all optimizations the most workload process is `strcmp()`.
 I use AVX instructions.

-First I want to align my buffer, because SIMD instructions depend on cash, and buffer that upload to cash depends on address situation([article](https://habr.com/ru/companies/intel/articles/262933/)).
+First I want to align my buffer, because SIMD instructions depend on cash, and buffer that upload to cash depends on address position([article](https://habr.com/ru/companies/intel/articles/262933/)).

-That's why first action is align buffer that I get from [Onegin](https://github.com/khmelnitskiianton/Onegin).
+That's why first action is align buffer that I get from file of words.
-I use `aligned_alloc(ALIGNING, bytes)` + `memset()` than copy my words from text_buffer to new, aligned buffer and work with it.
+I use `aligned_alloc(ALIGNING, bytes)` + `memset()` than copy my words from text buffer to new, aligned buffer and work with it.

 New time of stress test - 730164549 ticks (21% boost)